sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-error-cause.md

 Prefer specifying old error as `cause` option where rethrowing the error.

-This rule also supports custom error classes in addition to built-in one.

-In case of custom errors, this rule assumes the last argument of the constructor is object able to receive `cause` property.
+This rule also supports custom error classes in addition to built-in ones.
+In this case, this rule assumes the last argument of the constructor is object able to receive `cause` property.

 ## Fail